Fog expected to cause further flight delays during busy travel weekend

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Fog is expected to cause further disruption to flights at one of the UK’s busiest airports.
+Fog is expected to cause further disruption to flights at some of the UK’s busiest airports.

 Passengers at Gatwick have been warned to expect possible delays on Saturday because of poor visibility and are advised to contact their airline for updated information.